Joshi-Ketaki/joshi-ketaki.github.io/_teaching/2014-spring-teaching-1.md

 location: "New Haven, Connecticut"
 ---

 I was incharge of the compiler segment for this course.
 For this distribution I created and deployed a segment on introducing data flow analysis with liveness analysis and its application using register allocation.
-The segment consisted of creating an end to end assignment for register allocation and liveness analysis, a quiz and exam questions apart from study material which introduced the studenst to compilers.
+The segment consisted of creating an end to end assignment for register allocation and liveness analysis, a quiz and exam questions apart from study material which introduced the students to compilers.

 Heading 1